Helping you feel ready for these changing times

 The world may feel different now, but we're doing what we can so you feel more secure.
 The virus is still a threat in Iowa and South Dakota.
 So, we've made updates to how our health plan benefits work for our fully-insured and Medicare supplement members:

-- We continue to offer no-cost COVID-19 testing and in-network care, so you can focus on your health, instead of worrying about copays and deductibles.
+- We continue to offer no-cost COVID-19 testing and in-network inpatient care related to the diagnosis of COVID-19 when prescribed by your doctor.
+That way, you can focus on your health, instead of worrying about copays and deductibles.

 At the beginning of the outbreak, everyone was concerned about the immense pressure on our doctors and hospitals.
 Here's what we did to help keep the health care system stable, and make sure our members could receive care:

 - Offered ways to see a health care professional from home

 - Ensured you could get the prescription drugs you needed

 - Extended the treatment window for accidental dental injuries, until dental offices could reopen

 Tough times also meant thousands in Iowa and South Dakota went without access to healthy food.
 The Wellmark Foundation donated to three Iowa and South Dakota food banks to feed families in need.

 We're here for you, now more than ever.